 The International Plumbing Code (IPC) allows a fixture shut-off valve to be in an accessible location.
 Accessible is defined as “access that requires the removal of an access panel or similar removable obstruction.”
-So the shut-off valve behind a removable panel in the wall next to the toilet, as shown above, is acceptable.
+So the shut-off valve behind a removable panel in the wall next to the toilet is acceptable.

-But this installation has another problem.
+But the installation shown above has another problem.
 According to IPC 604.5 “the supply pipe shall extend to the wall behind the fixture.”
 So, although the shut-off is okay, the pipe has to protrude from the wall before the compression fitting and flexible hose can be connected—which it doesn’t.

 Irregardless of code, this installation does not meet normal plumbing trade standards.
 A leaking shut-off valve or compression fitting in the wall would not be noticed until water began puddling in the adjacent rooms.

-Here’s links to a collection of our other blog posts about PLUMBING PIPES:
+Here’s links to a collection of our blog posts about SHUT-OFF VALVES:

 of Blog Posts